rtestaverde/phpext/README.md

 1. Compilign a version of PHP to enabling debug support
 ---
 The very first step is to obtain a **debuggable** working copy of PHP.
-So the target of this thread is to leave different versions of PHP working togheter (and whithout conflicts) on the same (linux) machine.
+So the target of this thread is to leave different versions of PHP working togheter (and without conflicts) on the same (linux) machine.
 Notes for environment: